bharat-dangi/next-js/README.md

 * Then switch to node version 16 and run `npm i`
 * Then run command `npm run start:dev`

+# To run unit tests
+* You need to run command `npm run test-unit` under server directory.

 ## Client
 * Go to client directory and create .env file.
 * Go to client directory on cmd.